cpacker/MemGPT/PRIVACY.md

 Your privacy is critically important to us.
 As an overview:

-- When you use MemGPT applications/services/websites, we collect basic (anonymous) telemetry data such as clicks, crashes, etc.
+- When you use Letta applications/services/websites, we collect basic (anonymous) telemetry data such as clicks, crashes, etc.
-  - This data helps us understand how our users are using the MemGPT application(s) and it informs our roadmap of future features and buxfixes.
+  - This data helps us understand how our users are using the Letta application(s) and it informs our roadmap of future features and buxfixes.
   - If you would like to opt-out of basic telemetry, you can modify your configuration file to include `telemetry_disabled = True`.
-- When you use MemGPT hosted services (such as the hosted endpoints or Discord Bot), we collect the data that was used to render these services.
+- When you use Letta hosted services (such as the hosted endpoints or Discord Bot), we collect the data that was used to render these services.
   - For example, for the hosted endpoint, this includes the message request and message response.
   - We may use this data to improve our services, for example to train new models in the future.
   - We do NOT collect data on any of your messages or prompts unless you are using our hosted services (for example, if you are running your own model backends, this data will never be collected).